Concert Communications Services: Business need for Concert

-Concert was developed to address the second deliverable - the conductor of global business.
+Concert was developed to address the second deliverable — the conductor of global business.
 It was recognised in the strategy for Concert, that the organisation (i.e. - BT and Concert combined) could not own the world - nor would it want to, as some markets may be key to certain customers, but not to the overall strategy.
-Secondly, the regulation of global communications was broken down into national, regional, and global based regulators - to address them all would be highly complex, but most importantly slow rollout speed of the service.
+Secondly, the regulation of global communications was broken down into national, regional, and global based regulators — to address them all would be highly complex, but most importantly slow rollout speed of the service.
 Resultantly, Concert had to be seen to be an independent organisation of its founder BT.

-It was decided to locate Concerts global HQ in North America, the largest global telecommunications market.
+It was decided to locate Concert's global HQ in North America, the largest global telecommunications market.
 Reston, Virginia was chosen as it was both easily accessible from Europe, and sat in the then developing telecommunications and technology corridor of Northern Virginia.
-Concert started building its Global network in 1993; unlike its competitors FLAG and COLT who physically built their network using their own assets, Concert grew rapidly by purchasing capacity from other TelCo's.
+Concert started building its Global network in 1993; unlike its competitors FLAG and COLT, who physically built their network using their own assets, Concert grew rapidly by purchasing capacity from other TelCo's.